Allur, Thanjavur

-Allur is a village in Thiruvaiyaru block, Thanjavur district in Tamil Nadu state.
+Allur is a village in Thiruvaiyaru block, Thanjavur district in Tamil Nadu state, India.
 It is one of the 49 villages in the Thiruvaiyaru block.
 The postal code of the village is 613101.

 Population

 The total population of the village is 2219 in 525 houses.
 Male population is 1102 and the female population is 1117.
 There are 218 children in the village.

 Literacy rate

 The literacy rate of the total population of the village is 71%.
 Male literacy rate is 77% and female literacy rate is just 66%.628 out of 2219 are illiterate people in Allur.